 IMO, it’s the most suitable replacement for the following reasons:

 - Simplicity of Turbo C++ (very short compile->run and compile->run->debug cycle).
 You don’t have to create project for 1 file simple programs.

 - It’s free

-I also learned C++ in Turbo C++ and faced following problems when i went into real world:
+I also learned C++ in Turbo C++ and faced following problems when I went into the real world:

 1) turbo c++ is certainly not used anywhere at work so, you feel lost at first trying to use c++ in eclipse/visual studio, etc. setting up the dev environment, itself causes a lot of trouble.

-3) Dos runtime environment will cause segmentation/memory access violation errors far less than in win32/linux environment and you may mess up your pointer concepts without these errors in learning phase.
+3) DOS runtime environment will cause segmentation/memory access violation errors far less than in win32/linux environment and you may mess up your pointer concepts without these errors in the learning phase.

 Graphics Library Support:

 If you are worried to run C graphics in Dev C ++ or CodeBlocks.
 You need to perform few tweaks.
 Kindly follow this link: https://www.cs.colorado.edu/~main/bgi/dev-c++/

 There are hundreds of tutorials available on YouTube how to use the same.